MicrosoftDocs/minecraft-creator/creator/Documents/CustomComponents.md

 ```

 In the above example, a custom component is registered with the name `content:turn_to_air` that listens to the `onStepOn` event.
-It is possible to register a JavasSript class as a custom component as well; the only thing that matters is that the `BlockCustomComponent` interface is adhered to.
+It is possible to register a JavaScript class as a custom component as well; the only thing that matters is that the `BlockCustomComponent` interface is adhered to.
 Here is an example that uses a class pattern instead.

 ```typescript
 class TurnToAirComponent implements BlockCustomComponent {